microsoft/azure_arc/docs/FAQ/_index.md

 ### What is required to deploy ArcBox?

-ArcBox requires an Azure subscription where you have a Contributor role-based access control (RBAC) role.
+ArcBox deployment requires an Azure service principal with Contributor or Owner role-based access control (RBAC) on an Azure subscription and resource group.
+You can deploy ArcBox using the Azure portal, Az CLI, Bicep, or Terraform.
+The service principal is required to run the automation scripts that deploy and configure ArcBox features.
+You can view how the service principal is used by exploring the ArcBox code on our [public GitHub repository](https://github.com/microsoft/azure_arc).

 ### What Azure regions can ArcBox be deployed to?